 Make sure the Code Coverage plugin is enabled.
 The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.
+If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.
 If the plugin is disabled, the code coverage tabs will not be visible in the run/debug configuration dialogs.

 Run with code coverage